brenden17/IPyGridSearchCV/README.md

 GridSearchCV in scikit-learn with IPython Parallel
 ===================================================
-This module supports that GridSearchCV searchs for parameter on ipython parallel
+This module supports that GridSearchCV searchs for parameter on ipython parallel.

 Preprepare
 -----------